KDE/digikam-doc/index.rst

     :alt:
     :target: maintenance_tools.html

-    Maintening and Optimize Data From Your Collections
+    Maintaining and Optimize Data From Your Collections

 .. container:: toctile